saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumJS.md

 #### Note
 If you already have experience with the NodeJS server and an IDE, and know how to install npm in a project folder, you can skip the rest of this Module (on to 2.01) where you can find a Github project directory to download or fork.

 Now we are going to install npm.
-When we run the command npm install, it will download dependencies defined in a package.json file and generate a node_modules folder with the installed modules.
+When we run the command `npm install`, it will download dependencies defined in a package.json file and generate a node_modules folder with the installed modules.

 --

 1. Navigate to the folder you just made from the terminal.
 <img src="assets/1.05B.png" alt="cd SeleniumJS" width="250"/>

-2. Run npm install from the terminal.
+2. Run `npm install` from the terminal.
 <img src="assets/1.05C.png" alt="npm install" width="200"/>

 3. If you open your file folder, you should see the folder ‘node_modules’ as well as package.json and package-lock.json.